dpretet/bster/doc/functional_spec.md

     - Merkle tree
     - Prefix tree

-## Design Consideration
+Spec:

 - RTL description in SystemVerilog
 - [AMBA4](https://developer.arm.com/architectures/system-architectures/amba/documentation) compliant.
 - [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array) agnostic.
 - Support any memory type, depth and size being AXI4 compliant.
-User can plug its own model if necessary.
+Users can plug their own model if necessary.
-- The IP provides 4 different interfaces:
+- The IP provides 3 interfaces:
     - 1 AXI4-lite interface to access the [register map](#Register-Map).
     - 1 AXI4-Stream slave to request [operations](#Commands) on the tree.
     - 1 AXI4-Stream master to get back command's completion.
-    - 1 AXI4-Stream master to get back command's status.
 - A node in the tree uses the `token` terminology to name an element to store.
   A token is considered as an abstract value and can represent anything:
     - It's interpreted as an **address** to locate a node.
     - Can mean address, data, id, ... the meaning depends of the application.
     - All operations parsing the tree rely on this field.
+    - A token can embbed payload
+- Support 3 basic operations: insert, delete and search
+    - search: pre-order, in-order, and post-order supported
+    - two modes: depth-first order and breadth-first order
+- Support shallow copy to create min and max heap
+    - can copy the content of the tree in another memory location and reorder it to create min or max heap tree
+- Support digest computation:
+    - single node digest: node content is used to create a unique digest
+    - merkle tree like: node and its two children are used to create the digest in the node

 ## Commands

-All commands requests by the user are issued on AXI4S slave interface of the IP.
-All commands' completion and status are driven on AXI4S master interfaces of the IP.
+All commands are issued by the user on AXI4S slave interface.
+All commands' completion and status are driven on AXI4S master interface.

-TODO: Add description of AXI4S interface formatting for each command.
+Command interface:
+    - MSB: the command coded with 8 bits
+    - LSB: the token value and its optional data payload

+The command interface must be sized to enclose the command, the token and the payload.
+If not wide enough, the IP can't work properly.
+For instance, if the token is 16 bits wide and the data 32 bits wide, the interface must be at least 52 bits.
+Token and payload width are defined with respectively `TOKEN_WIDTH` and `PAYLOAD_WIDTH`.

+    (TOKEN_WIDTH+PAYLOAD_WIDTH+8) <= AXI4S_WIDTH

+Completion interface:
+    - MSB: the command status (1 bit)
+    - LSB: the payload (content depends the command issued)

+Both the interface use the same parameter (`AXI4S_WIDTH`) to be size.

+    (PAYLOAD_WIDTH+1) <= AXI4S_WIDTH

-### Search
+### Search commands

 - Search token
     - Opcode = 0x10